krismichalski/docker-rails/README.md

 docker volume rm example_bundle_data # use docker volume ls to find yours
 ```
 otherwise it will override your newly installed gem.

+## Supported Docker versions
+This image was tested with Docker version 1.11.2.

+I would be very pleased to hear whether or not it works on older versions as well.

+## Issues
+If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/nooulaif/docker-rails/issues).

+## Contributing
+You are invited to contribute new features, fixes, or updates, large or small.

+I'm always thrilled to receive pull requests, and do my best to process them as fast as I can.

 ## License
 Released under the MIT License.
 See [LICENSE](https://github.com/nooulaif/docker-rails/blob/master/LICENSE) file for details.